Hydrology-IFH/roger/doc/more/howtocite.rst

 How to cite
 ===========

-If you use RoGeR in scientific work, please consider citing `the following publication ...:
+If you use RoGeR in scientific work, please consider citation as:

 ::